tezam84/tezam84/README.md

 # Hi, I am Aurélie Mazet

-🕵️‍♀️ I am a data enthusiastic , driven by how data can tackle human challenges, through technology and innovative solutions Improving my skills every day in Data exploration & visualization through Machine Learning thanks to Jupyter notebook and Visual Studio Code
+🕵️‍♀️ I am a data enthusiastic , driven by how data can tackle human challenges, through technology and innovative solutions.
+Improving my skills every day in Data exploration & visualization through Machine Learning thanks to Jupyter notebook and Visual Studio Code

 🎓 Graduated with a Master of Science in Artificial Intelligence for Business Transformation (AIBT) from SKEMA, a top leading business school in Paris in 2022